 #messageHasIntent("agreement", "positive"); #messageHasIntent("agreement", "negative")

 If you have entities in intent phrases, you need to annotate them in training examples.
-It's obligatory to train your model correctly.
-Use the following format to do this:
+It's obligatory to annotate all of them to train your model correctly.

 Don't forget to define an entity.